back to main turd

 And every Studer known to man... in fact, to set up new brakes on an A-80, one had to flood the hubs with Acetone, then run the units WITH THE BRAKES ON (you pulled the brake solenoid) until it started to smoke slightly - then and only then were the new brake bands broken in... otherwise you'd spill $200/reel 2" tape on the floor next the bass player's cumshot from him fucking some groupie the night before (actually had to fix an Amek 2500 console that happened to before a session with Blue's Travelers at Mulberry Street Recorders).

-Most people have no clue as to how fucked up even the best of the best was back then with regards to signal integrity.
-How many people actually know how to set the volts per division and triggering on an analog oscilloscope?
+Do you guys even have a clue as to how fucked up even the best of the best was back then with regards to signal integrity?
+How many of you actually know how to set the volts per division and triggering on an oscilloscope?
 Especially an old 500 series Tek that was as big as a stove?

 Geeez....